gptix/gptix.github.io/coalkills.md

 ### Nuclear Power Plants Emit Zero Pollutants.

-In fact, coal plants emit, as part of hteir airborne pollution, hugely more radiation than nuclear power plants.
+In fact, coal plants emit, as part of their airborne pollution, hugely more radiation than nuclear power plants.

 <Image 3>